 More things to do in London

-This 3 day itinerary for London has mentioned all of the London highlights.
+This 3 days in London itinerary has mentioned all of the London highlights.
 Of course, there are hundreds of more things that you can do in the city, and depending on your group size and age, you might want to substitute some of these activities for suggested things to do on the London itinerary.
 Here are some suggestions for more great things to do in London:

 - Visit the Natural History Museum, the Science Museum or the Victoria Albert Museum.